Timofffee/GodotIRC/README.md

 * Enter password
 * Display the JOIN, QUIT, PART, NOTICE, PRIVMSG
 * Auto answer on PING
-* Ready for code enhancements and changes.
+* Ready for code enhancements and changes
 * Russian language support
+* Add support for BB-code (Color, bold/italic text)

 Plans:
-* Add support for BB-code (Color, bold/italic text).
 * Enter commands, using a slash (/JOIN, /MSG, etc.)
-* Add more commands to display.
+* Add more commands to display
-* Sounds for comfortable tracking of events.
+* Sounds for comfortable tracking of events
-* Support for multiple channels simultaneously.
+* Support for multiple channels simultaneously
 * Plugin for Godot engine (GodotIRC Plugin)